 - Do you think that human rights are universal?
 Why or why not? - Which of the rights contained in the Universal Declaration of Human Rights (UDHR) seem most important to you?
-Refer to the summary of the UDHR below. - Do you feel that the group shares a common concept of human rights?
+Refer to the summary of the UDHR below. - Is it possible to consider this right without taking into account the other rights contained in the UDHR? - Do you feel that the group shares a common concept of human rights?